 The proverbial elephant in the room is actually buried ‘neath the second’s green.
 This lengthy, uphill par three is well guarded at the front by a deep sand bunker with a rock-faced centurion ensuring the skill set required.
 Escape from this bunker may require block and tackle.
 A blast over a height of 11 feet – a golf shot by anyone’s standards.
 Bailout to the left if you want to play it safe.
 Once on the green, you’ll quickly realize the importance of being in the right position on the green.
-(This truism is applicable to every hole of the course.)
+(This truism is applicable to every hole of the course.).
 Sand bunkers behind the green could also prove to be a good test in sand recovery.

-Please note that this particular golf hole has brought men and women to their knees sobbing. (seriously, actually sobbing)
+Please note that this particular golf hole has brought men and women to their knees sobbing. (seriously, actually sobbing).

 Voted Lexus Top 10 Toughest Par 3 in Virginia, this one could ruin a scorecard.
 Get out of here with a 3 or even 4 and you’ll think you’ve stolen something.

 A comfortable dog-leg right.
 A precursor to the challenges ahead which characterizes a mountain course.
-Tee shot over a gully to a fairway guarded by a fifty yard waste area, running along the right and capped by a greenside bunker.
+The tee shot over a gully to a fairway guarded by a fifty-yard waste area, running along the right and capped by a greenside bunker.
 By biting off as much as you wish, the fairway, 80 yards and in, is designed to give a favorable, albeit slight, left to right roll toward the green.
 Becomes a driveable par 4 when the alternate tees are in play.
 The less risky play would be to hit to the center of the fairway, aiming just to the left of the big boulder.
 The green complex itself is complimented by steep embankments at its right and rear with the vigilant boulder bearing witness to the proceedings.

-teeing ground lines up straight away and favors the alternate route where you may not want to use the driver.
+In terms of the other golf holes on the course, this is a very short par 5 hole, that can easily be a scoring hole.
+Playing the hole along the left side sets the hole up as a conventional par 5.
+The teeing ground lines up straight away and favors the alternate route where you may not want to use the driver.
 You can shave off a hundred yards by directing your second shot through the alternate route that features a boulder-ladened waste area bordered by trees.
 The flag-stick placement as with most of the course’s greens must be a consideration.
 Knowing the nuances of the green’s slopes and curvatures can better assist your approach shot funneling it toward the hole.

 An elevated tee shows off the vista of this cute little par 3 drawing inspiration from the 7th hole of Torrey Pines South Course.
 And as with any elevated teeing ground, the hole will play a little less than yardage.
 That being said, should you miss hit and fly over the green, you may find yourself in one of the deepest pot bunkers (15 feet) this side of St. Andrews.
 Yet heavily guarded by surrounding bunkers, the green, by design, features a run-up lane in front in addition to the slope and undulation that can assist the tee shot to a favorable position nearer the hole.

 Quite possibly be the longest par 5 you may ever encounter.
 A unique feature here is the use of two greens on the hole.
 The pin position of the day determines which green is being played.
 Now, armed with this knowledge at the tee, you’re set to choose one of the two routes available.
-The landing area center-right of fairway has a slope built in for additional roll and thus a shorter pathway as the only possibility to reach the green in two.
-The center left of the fairway leads to the more conventional approach.
+The landing area center-right of the fairway has a slope built in for additional roll and thus a shorter pathway as the only possibility to reach the green in two.
+The center-left of the fairway leads to the more conventional approach.
 Playing this golf hole just once cannot provide the multiple options available or nuances presented.

 One of the shorter par 4’s of the Boulder Course, here also has two greens connected only by a small patch of fringe.
 This dogleg left demands the knowledge of pin position in order to determine the optimal landing area.
 If the pin is positioned on the front lower tier then your tee shot should hug the left side of the fairway just at the bend.
 This vantage point channels your shot through a small cluster of trees.
-If the pin is positioned at the mid to back section, you should take your tee ball toward the farther right side of the fairway..
-A tee shot favoring the right side of the fairway nearer the rock wall around the 150 yard marker will give you an avenue to any pin position, though you may have to sharpen your shot shaping skills.
-This multi-tiered green is designed to assist the player’s creative shot making skills, should you be faced with a less than optimal approach.
+If the pin is positioned at the mid to back section, you should take your tee ball toward the farther right side of the fairway.
+A tee shot favoring the right side of the fairway nearer the rock wall around the 150-yard marker will give you an avenue to any pin position, though you may have to sharpen your shot shaping skills.
+This multi-tiered green is designed to assist the player’s creative shot-making skills, should you be faced with a less than optimal approach.
 The back section presents the opportunity to show off those skills where it’s surrounded by a rock wall and bunkers.

 Upon arriving at the teeing ground your first impression, oddly enough has little to do with the golf hole itself.
-The splendid vistas from atop an elevation at about 165 foot drop to an awaiting green.
+The splendid vistas from atop an elevation at about 165-foot drop to an awaiting green.
 The scenery boasts the look into a working quarry and even overlooks neighboring counties.
 As we turn our attention back to the matter at hand, this hole claims the furthest distance tee to green on a par three at our complex.
 Remember that elevation and the wind can significantly affect the playing yardage.
 The target area, a visual postage stamp that is protected by bunkers to the right and rear.
 The left side bunker fronting a water hazard could very well save you from being…well…wet.
 The right side of the green a centurionesque stonewall and slightly further right, the recognizable boulder field.
 There is much to consider when selecting your tee shot, and it may prove to be, though not definitively, where the best approach may be to utilize the specifically designed a run-on patch of fairway.

 Which way do I go?
 Alternate route anyone?
-A 693 yard par 5.
+A 693-yard par 5.
 Standing at the teeing ground you will recognize an extreme slope on either side of a slight cluster of trees.
 Clearing the hill with your tee shot could give you an opportunity to reach the green in two regardless to the route selected, yet you still need to commit to the selected route while at the tee.
 The right pathway can play up to forty yards shorter for a second shot to the green yet is slightly narrow featuring a rock ridge with trees finishing the lane to the green.
 The wider left side may not have the obstacles to overcome and will most likely play conventionally.
 Achieving the roll from the tee shot could put you within a long iron, perhaps a hybrid away from the green.
 That approach is not without hazards, though, as a water hazard guards the left front of the green, bunkers sandwich the putting surface.